R2Northstar/NorthstarMasterServer/README.md

+# Deprecation Notice

+NorthstarMasterServer has been deprecated, and has been by replaced by [Atlas](https://github.com/R2Northstar/Atlas).

 # NorthstarMasterServer

 The master server is responsible for centralizing game servers created by players, it also verifies that connecting players own an Origin account with Titanfall 2.